ceph/ceph/examples/golang/GoLangS3AWS/README.md

 6. Then cd into the Golang folder and run `go build` then `./ceph`.
 7. Your result should look like this
 ![Golang result](https://i.ibb.co/mtNMRTZ/golang.png)
+PS; The aws config credentials I used are:

 I hope you find this useful.